 - Vision problems

-It is important to note than an occasional jaw click may be completely normal, especially if it is not accompanied by pain, so there is no need to run to the doctor any time the jaw pops while chewing or speaking.
+It is important to note that an occasional jaw click may be completely normal, especially if it is not accompanied by pain, so there is no need to run to the doctor any time the jaw pops while chewing or speaking.

-Medical Treatments for TMJ Disorders
+Medical Treatments for TMJ and Sleep-Related Disorders

 4 common categories of TMJ care include: